 Solved!
-The Best Paint for Front Doors
+What Is the Best Paint for Front Doors?

 A: A fresh coat of paint can hide minor imperfections on your front door, defend it against harsh outdoor elements, and boost curb appeal in a big way.
 But to get these entryway assets, you can’t slap on any old paint.
 The best paint for a front door will have a blend of qualities that maintain its integrity and good looks in the face of stormy weather and scorching sun.
 You’ll want to consider paint durability, sheen, color, and suitability for the material of the door.
 Read on to learn how to pick the right products for your front door, plus color selection and application tips to ensure professional quality results.

-RELATED: How To: Paint Your Front Door
+RELATED: How to Paint Your Front Door

 How to Pick the Best Front Door Paint